 Related article: Gene vs genome.

-We need changes to survive on earth.
-To do so, new alleles must be created by mutations that are not lethal to us.
+Lastly, we need positive genetic changes to survive on the earth, for this purpose, new alleles must be created by mutation, natural selection or random phenomenon.
+Although it’s also important that new alleles must not be lethal to us.
 Heterozygous organisms are a great source of new variations.